|

 sure to get prior approval from an administrator before you are absent from

+school.
 Don't Delay!
 Apply for admission

 now if you plan to attend a major college